SLICE alignment workflow

 -

-Take note of how blurry the alignment pattern is.
+Take note of how blurry the alignment marks are.

 -

-and then to see if the blurring is equal.
-If one side is more blurry than the other, click the button to go to that side and turn the right illumination objective knob to make it a little more in focus. -
+Click and evaluate the light-sheet thickness on the left and right sides.
+If one side is thicker than the other, click the button to go to that side and turn the right illumination objective knob to make it a little thinner.

 -

-to verify that the light sheet is in focus in the center.
+Click to verify that the center is in focus.

 -